mozer123/Uni-Popcorn/README.md

 - **Smooth Transitions:** As users zoom in and out, the arcs and labels smoothly update their positions and visibility, enhancing the overall user experience.

 We considered other visualization techniques but found that the zoomable sunburst diagram best met our needs for displaying hierarchical data in an engaging and efficient manner.

----

-This revision aims to provide a clear and concise explanation of your design choices and how they address the project's requirements.

 ## Development